-The contractor and University intend this RFP to result in a contract for services, and both consider the products and results of the services to be rendered by the contractor hereunder to be a work made for hire.
-The contractor acknowledges and agrees that the work and all rights therein, including (without limitation) copyright, belong to and shall be the sole and exclusive property of the University.
-For any work that is not considered a work made for hire under applicable law, title and copyright ownership shall be assigned to the University.
+The contractor and Medical Center intend this RFP to result in a contract for services, and both consider the products and results of the services to be rendered by the contractor hereunder to be a work made for hire.
+The contractor acknowledges and agrees that the work and all rights therein, including (without limitation) copyright, belong to and shall be the sole and exclusive property of the Medical Center.
+For any work that is not considered a work made for hire under applicable law, title and copyright ownership shall be assigned to the Medical Center.

-Title to all dies, type, cuts, artwork, negatives, positives, color separations, progressive proofs, plates, copy and any other requirement not stated herein required for completion of the finished product for use in connection with any University job shall be the property of and owned by the University.
-Such items shall be returned to the appropriate department upon completion and/or delivery of work unless otherwise authorized by the University.
-In the event that time of return is not specified, the contractor shall return all such items to the appropriate University department within one week of delivery.
+Title to all dies, type, cuts, artwork, negatives, positives, color separations, progressive proofs, plates, copy and any other requirement not stated herein required for completion of the finished product for use in connection with any Medical Center job shall be the property of and owned by the Medical Center.
+Such items shall be returned to the appropriate department upon completion and/or delivery of work unless otherwise authorized by the Medical Center.
+In the event that time of return is not specified, the contractor shall return all such items to the appropriate Medical Center department within one week of delivery.

-6.27 University Brand Standards
+6.27 Medical Center Brand Standards

-The contractor must adhere to all University of Kentucky Brand Standards.
-University Brand Standards are maintained by the University Public Relations Office (UKPR) and can be viewed at http://www.uky.edu/prmarketing/brand-standards.
+The contractor must adhere to all UK King's Daughters Medical Center Brand Standards.
+Medical Center and the university brand standards are maintained by UK King's Daughters Medical Center Marketing Departments.
 Non-adherence to the standards can have a penalty up to and including contract cancellation.
-Only the UKPR Director or designee can approve exceptions to the University standards.
+Only the Marketing Director or designee can approve exceptions to UK King's Daughters Medical Center standards.